 To date, the FDA has approved 3 CBD-based medications, but because the industry is moving faster than the bureaucratic process, no other medications have yet been approved in the US.
-However, CBD is not a controlled substance so many people, appreciating the lack of side effects or psychoactive affects, are trying it for a variety of uses.
+However, CBD is not a controlled substance so many people, appreciating the reported lack of side effects or psychoactive affects, are trying it for a variety of uses.

 Attention deficit and hyperactivity disorder, also known as ADHD, is estimated to affect 5% of children and 3% of adults globally (Polanczyk et al, 2007).
 It is described as a brain disorder and characterized by symptoms such as an ongoing pattern of inattention and hyperactivity that obstruct functioning or development, especially in children.
 ADHD is caused by chemical irregularities in the brain due to genetics, showing abnormalities in the communication between the neurons and brain functions, which were supposed to be facilitated by neurotransmitters.
 These irregularities affect the way we coordinate attention and the levels of dopamine in our body, resulting in an immense difficulty to focus on daily tasks and to stay still for long periods of time.

 In a randomized study of adults with ADHD done in 2017 (Cooper et al., 2017), researchers noticed an improvement in the areas of impulsivity and hyperactivity.
 However, there were no discernable effects on cognitive performance and measurement of attention.
-This is interesting because dosage used on this experiment contained THC as well as CBD rather than segregation of the latter, proving that more research needs to be done before such compound can be prescribed as a treatment for such condition.
+This is interesting because the dosage used in this experiment contained THC as well as CBD rather than the segregation of the latter, proving that more research needs to be done before such a compound can be prescribed as a treatment for such condition.
 However, the results are promising.

 Many people who suffer from ADHD tend to “self-medicate” and say that marijuana does indeed help them with their symptoms.
 Researchers think that the use of CBD in linked to enhanced dopaminergic transmission (Cooper et al., 2017), facilitating the communication between the nerves and the brain functions.
 Since CBD has a calming effect on those who take it, researchers think that it does indeed facilitate the decrease of hyperactivity on people with ADHD.